 Clinton had caught Putin’s attention long before her run for President.

 In reality the DNC and Clinton had been outed by the media for terrible security protocol and they decided to spin the hack.
 The DNC worked out a deal with the Washington Post which ran an exclusive piece on June 14, 2016.
 The headline screamed “Russian government hackers penetrated DNC, stole opposition research on Trump”.
 The article made it seem like the hacker was after “Trump Dirt” and downplayed the previous disastrous data and customer data breaches.
-The problem was, there was no Trump Dirt hidden in the DNC servers just a massive dull “oppo” piece constructed from of published articles that an intern could assemble using Google.
+The problem was, there was no Trump Dirt hidden in the DNC servers just a massive dull “oppo” piece constructed from of published articles that an intern could easily assemble using Google or search engine LexisNexis.
 It wasn’t a big secret that Trump had a lifetime questionable misdeeds and associates.
 The only real unanswered question that insiders had was who owned Trump?

 Before that there numerous clear indications that the Clintons were also targets of many hacking attempts and attacks.
 And Hillary Clinton as a private citizen angling for a high profile job in Obama administration had made it very easy for anyone who knew where she lived to find her email addresses, URLs and server location in her home.

 Was Hillary Clinton a tech guru who knew how to hide her comms and data, or was she naive about technology?
 We know that the Clinton’s transition to private life was focused on access and making money.
 There is plenty of evidence to show that their approach to security or tech was minimal and amateur.